ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2025.md

 ???
 Each step is defined by the merit you are recognized for by that specific community.
-Each step means you can get a vote on new tasks.
+Each step means you can get a vote on new tasks, in the context of that community.

-The key steps are being a committer - changing code yourself - and being a PMC member - voting on releases or new committers on that project.
+The key steps are being a committer - changing code yourself - and being a PMC member - voting on releases or new committers on **that** project.
 Most of the other levels are about visibility and having a say, but not necessarily having a deciding vote.

 In particular, Project VPs / Chairs of their PMC don't have any extra votes;
-their duties are really ensuring accurate reports get to the board, and any board questions get addressed by the PMC as a whole.
+their duties are really about communicating issues to the board.
+At the Membership level, you have a say in the *Foundation*, but not the projects.

 ---
 template: logorb
 # Merit is Not Authority

-## Leaders or managers?
+## *Leaders* versus Managers

 > "Merit grants **privileges** - commit, binding votes"